Jimmy-Tollett/CapstoneProject/README.md

 - Run `./cluster_setup.sh`
 - Wait for pods to start
 - - Run `kubectl get pods` until all report `READY 1/1` and `STATUS Running`
+- - If kubectl times out, switch to the default kubernetes context
+- - Then delete the stale capstone context: `kubectl config delete-context k3d-capstone`

 > #### Start the Electron app